OsherElhadad/WhatsAppApiServer/README.md

 Now you are ready to start!
-In oreder to run the api server, open the project with IDE (like visual studio) and press on run.
+In oreder to run the api server, open the project with IDE (like visual studio 2022) and press on run.
 <br>
 All you need to do now is to wait for the swagger to open on you browser, and then the server is running.